Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bound with Lipschitz -th Order Derivatives

 \subsection{Lower Bound with Unbounded Input Domain}

-In this subsection, we extend the quantum lower bound proved in \prop{nonstochastic-bounded} to the function class $\mathcal{F}_p(\Delta,L_p)$ with unbounded input domain.
-In particular, we consider the hard instance $\hatf$ introduced in Ref.~\cite{carmon2020lower},
+In this subsection, we extend the lower bound in \prop{nonstochastic-bounded} for bounded input domain to the setting of unbounded input domain and then present the proof of \thm{p-th-order-formal}.
+In particular, we consider the hard instance $\hatf$ introduced by~\citet{carmon2020lower},

 where

 with $\hat{\mathcal{R}}=230\sqrt{T}$ and $\alpha$, $\beta$, $T$ defined in Eq.~\eqn{tildef-defn}.
 The quadratic term $\|\x\|^2/10$ guarantees that with overwhelming probability one cannot obtain an $\epsilon$-stationary point by randomly choosing an $\x$ with large norm.
 In all, the constants in $\hatf$ are chosen carefully such that stationary points of $\hatf$ are in one-to-one correspondence to stationary points of the hard instance $\tildef$ concerning the setting with bounded input domain.
 Quantitatively,